 Internships and summer jobs are beneficial to students pursuing a career in Computer Systems Networking.
 These experiences will allow students to work hands-on with networks and operating systems while learning from professionals in the field.

 There are many different networking degree levels.
-Computer Systems Networking programs offered by schools range from a first year certificate to a research/scholarship based doctorate, which is the highest networking degree you can get.
+You can spend many years getting as high as a in computer systems networking to something that takes less time like a .
 The type of networking degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|